Molokai Car Rentals

 From the Hotel Molokai on the oceanfront, to condos, cottages and Bed & Breakfast facilities, there are a variety of options for accommodations.

 Every January, you will find the Hawaiian games of the Ka Molokai Makahiki Festival, which takes place in Kaunakakai, the largest town on the island of Molokai.
 This is an opportunity to experience authentic Hawaiian music and dancing, with workshops, hula classes and various competitions.
-If you are traveling in early June, you can take in the annual Ka Hula Piko Festival – complete with local craft booths, food, and Hula dancing.
+If you’re arriving from Canada in early June, you can take in the annual Ka Hula Piko Festival – complete with local craft booths, food, and Hula dancing.
 There are various events throughout the year to enjoy – check the calendar online for Molokai events.

 Tips for Choosing a Molokai Car Rental

 There is only one major Molokai rental car company.
-During the average tourist season, every rental car type in Molokai can sell out fast, so you will want to be sure to have your vehicle reserved well before you arrive.
+During the average tourist season, every rental car type in Molokai can sell out fast, so Canadian visitors will want to be sure to have their vehicle reserved well before arrival.
 The best way to handle this is to go online to our website as soon as you have your flight details confirmed, and book the best option for your needs at Molokai Airport.
 You can then check back periodically and see if there are any lower rates showing, and if so, rebook and cancel the existing rental.

 A car rental on Molokai is pretty much a necessity, as there are not many other options for navigating your way around this island with few taxis.
 And there are plenty of reasons to get around and explore the history and take in the scenery and activities.

-Pick up your Molokai rental car, and visit the various beaches, including Papohaku Beach, which is one of the largest white sand beaches in Hawaii.
+Visitors from Canada can pick up their rental car, and visit the various beaches, including Papohaku Beach, which is one of the largest white sand beaches in Hawaii.
 Molokai is meant for adventurous travelers with lots of uncrowded wilderness to discover, including the Kapuaiwa Coconut Grove.
 Molokai is perfect for snorkeling in the longest continuous fringing reef in Hawaii.

 Pack your gear into your car, minivan or SUV and get out into nature visiting the Halawa Valley located 1.5 hours from the Airport on Molokai.
 The drive itself is an adventure, as you pass by Hawaiian Fishponds, Kumimi Beach at the 20 mile marker, and two swimming beaches, Kaili and Kaiwili.
 The hike into the East End’s cathedral valley gives you an opportunity to explore Hawaii of long ago, with beautiful vista and waterfalls.
 This area must be explored with a guide, as the trail does cross private property, and your guide can provide knowledge of the cultural heritage of this area.